Python Code Does Not Have to Be Slow!

 This book will transform you from a Python developer into a Python developer that can confidently bring concurrency to your projects with the multiprocessing module.

 After working through all of the lessons in this book, you will know:

-- How to execute your own ad hoc functions concurrently using the
+- How to execute your own ad hoc functions in parallel using the Process class.

-- How to identify the main thread and the life-cycle of new threads.
+- How to identify the main process, about parent and child processes, and the life-cycle of processes in Python.

-- How to coordinate and synchronize threads using mutex locks, semaphores, condition variables and the full suite of concurrency primitives.
+- How to coordinate and synchronize Python processes using mutex locks, semaphores, condition variables and the full suite of concurrency primitives.

-- How to create and configure thread pools to execute ad hoc tasks using reusable worker threads.
+- How to create and configure multiprocessing pools to execute ad hoc tasks using reusable child worker processes.

-- How to handle results and errors and query the status of asynchronous tasks executed in thread pools.
+- How to process results, handle errors, and query the status of asynchronous tasks executed in multiprocessing pools.

 About 20-to-30 minutes per lesson, so a few hours total.